Ksbu2003/campus-bank-full-stack-project/README.md

 # campus-bank-full-stack-project
-it is a local bank which helps for students inside campus to do transaction using thier account numbers.
+it is a local bank which helps for students inside campus to do transaction using thier admission numbers.

 first install some node modules which are required using the commands